Worpakat/ConsoleTetris/README.md

 This was made an exercise for basic threading and OOP.
 Used .NET Core 3.1 Made on January 2021 in one week.
 Because of I didn't know how synchronize threads, can be block drawing problems at runtime.
-And because of I didn't have enough time, I couldn't make a point counter or some restart option etc. :D Have Fun!
+And because of I didn't have enough time, I couldn't make a score counter or some restart option etc. :D Have Fun!

 How to Play: